 This topic applies to:

-When you debug a dump, the machine on which you debug must have access to the PDB files and the binaries for the program.
-Visual Studio can cope with missing binaries for some modules, however, as long as it has enough modules to generate valid call stacks.
-The message "No matching binary found" appears in the Modules window.
+When you debug a dump file, the computer on which you debug must have access to the PDB symbol files and the binaries for the program.
+Visual Studio can cope with missing binaries for some modules, but it must have binaries for enough modules to generate valid call stacks.
+Otherwise, the "No matching binary found" message appears in the Modules window.
 For more information, see Dump Module Loading.

-If you load a minidump saved with the heap, Visual Studio can load the symbols even if the application binary is not found.
-Minidumps saved without the heap need to find the binary to load symbols.
+If you load a minidump file that was saved with a heap, Visual Studiocan load the symbols even if the application binary is not found.
+Minidump files without heaps need the binaries to load symbols.
 However, minidump files without heaps are much smaller, which can be an important consideration if you have storage or bandwidth limits.
 For more information on the minidump format, see Dump Files,